igrishaev/blog/_posts/2017-07-04-pg-datomic.md

 ### Backups as a way to deploy the data

 The good news are backup's structure does not depend on the backend type.
 No matter you dump in-memory storage or Postgres cluster, the backup can be restored everywhere as well.
-It gives us a possibility to migrate the data on our local machine, make a backup and then restore it into production database.
+It gives us possibility to migrate the data on our local machine, make a backup and then restore it into production database.

 Once you finished migrating you data, launch the backup command described above.
 The backup should go to S3.
 On the server, run the `restore` command: